palbuquerque140/Fraudulent-Actions-Prediction/README.md

 - Handled outliers and verified no missing values were present.
 - **Scaled** the `Amount` feature to align with the other already standardized variables.
-- Applied **PCA** for dimensionality reduction and noise suppression, which also reduced multicollinearity.
+- Applied **PCA** for dimensionality reduction and noise suppression, while maintaning relevant info.

 **Modeling & Validation:**